2026 USD Dates & Prices

 Weather

-across much of Western and Central Europe, including France can
+The weather across much of Western and Central

-be variable and unpredictable, like in/England.
-Regardless of
+Europe, including France can be variable and unpredictable,

-the time of year, carrying an umbrella and preparing for sudden
+like in/England.
+Regardless of the time of year, carrying an

-weather changes is always advisable.
+umbrella and preparing for sudden weather changes is always

 Temperature Variations:

-France: In
+France: In France, the weather can

-France, the weather can fluctuate widely depending on the
+fluctuate widely depending on the season.
+Summers can bring

-Switzerland: Temperatures can vary dramatically in alpine
+Switzerland: Temperatures can vary

-regions, particularly Switzerland.
-During high-altitude
+dramatically in alpine regions, particularly Switzerland.

-excursions, temperatures can range between 0°C and 2°C
+During high-altitude excursions, temperatures can range between

-simultaneously experience temperatures exceeding
+lowland areas could simultaneously experience temperatures

-30°C.
+exceeding 30°C.

-a good idea to check the specific forecast for each destination
+Its a good idea to check the specific

-before your trip, especially on a multi-destination tour, as
+forecast for each destination before your trip, especially on a

 Preparation Tips:

-Clothing: Bring a variety of clothing layers to adjust to
+Layered Clothing: Bring a variety of

-changing temperatures throughout the day.
+the day.

-Months: If travelling in winter, be aware that daylight hours
+Winter Months: If travelling in winter, be

-are short, and sightseeing often happens in the dark.
-It gets
+happens in the dark.
+It gets dark in Northern Europe and the

-dark in Northern Europe and the Alps, sometimes as early as
+Alps, sometimes as early as 16:00 hrs.

-& Accessories: Comfortable shoes, waterproof jackets, and
+Footwear & Accessories: Comfortable

-cold-weather gear (for alpine regions) are highly
+regions) are highly recommended.

-preparing for various conditions, travellers can comfortably
+By preparing for various conditions,

-regardless of season.
+beautiful European destinations, regardless of season.

 Wheelchair Accessibility, Child Seats and Passenger